tchaipa/vostertech/README.md

 <h1 align="center">Developer Portfolio</h1>
-<p>The "Developer Portfolio" project refers to a web application that you create to showcase your personal or professional work.
+<p>The "Vostertech Consultancy" project refers to a website developed for a consultancy firm.
 ReactJS is a powerful tool that lets you develop a JavaScript library and UI that underpins your project.
 Bootstrap is a CSS and UI library that makes it easy to create and edit your project's design.
 In this way, it is possible for your project to have a visually appealing and responsive design.
 Animate.js is a JavaScript library that allows you to add motion and animation features to your project.
 With this library, you can make user interactions more interesting and improve users' experience.</p>
 <hr />
 <img src="./src/assets/img/Project.jpg">
 <hr />